Iepoev/Thesis/paper/source/09_ch1_probleemstelling.md

 ### Machine learning

-Various sequence learning and established Natural Language Processing techniques are tested and compared for the activity state classification task:
+Various sequence learning and established Natural Language Processing (NLP) techniques are tested and compared for the activity state classification task:

  - a standard Long Short Term Memory (LSTM) network
  - a deeply layered LSTM network